Clark-Minor/Races-and-Synchronization/README.md

 # Races and Synchronization Lab

-### Overview:
+## Overview:

-Purpose: Engage (at a low level) with a range of synchronization problems
+**Purpose**: Engage (at a low level) with a range of synchronization problems

 #### Updates to a shared variable:

 - Write a multithreaded application (using pthreads) that performs parallel updates to a shared variable
-	   - Demonstrate the race condition in the provided <tt>add</tt> routine, and address it with different synchronization mechanisms
+- Demonstrate the race condition in the provided `add` routine, and address it with different synchronization mechanisms
 - Do performance instrumentation and measurement

 #### Updates to a shared complex data structure:

 - Implement the four routines described in <a href="src/SortedList.h">SortedList.h</a>:
 		`SortedList_insert, SortedList_delete,
 		    SortedList_lookup, SortedList_length`
-	- Write a multi-threaded application, using pthread that performs, parallel updates to a sorted doubly linked list data structure
+- Write a multi-threaded application, (using pthreads) that performs, parallel updates to a sorted doubly linked list data structure
 - Recognize and demonstrate the race conditions when performing linked list operations, and address them with different synchronization mechanisms
 - Do performance instrumentation and measurement

 ### Usage: